sonata-nfv/son-editor/README.md

 * [JSON Schema Validator](http://www.everit.org/) 1.1.1 (Apache 2.0)
 * [FasterXML Jackson](https://github.com/FasterXML/jackson) 2.7.1 (Apache 2.0)
 * [Spark Core](http://sparkjava.com/) 2.3 (Apache 2.0)

+## License

+The license of the SONATA editor is BSD for now.
+However, we intend to change it to Apache 2.0 later.

 ---
 #### Lead Developers